dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 > All the codes implemented in Jupyter notebook in [Keras](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Vis%20CNN/vis_cnn_keras.ipynb) and [fastai](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Vis%20CNN/vis_cnn_fastai.ipynb).

 > *All codes can be run on Google Colab (link provided in notebook).* [Awesome Tensorflow Library](https://github.com/PAIR-code/saliency/blob/master/Examples.ipynb) by PAIR Initiative, [Lucid](https://github.com/tensorflow/lucid) by Tensorflow, [Keras Vis Library](https://raghakot.github.io/keras-vis/) and [PyTorch](https://github.com/utkuozbulak/pytorch-cnn-visualizations).
-Try to use libraries instead of writing from scratch.
+Try to use libraries instead of writing all the code from scratch.
 Not that it is bad practise.
-But try to stand on the the shoulder of giants.
+But we can see the same thing by standing on the the shoulder of giants (less work!).

 Hey yo, but how to see what a CNN sees?